Leadership On The Issues

 Safe Neighborhoods & Public Safety

-Supervisor Jeff Gorell has prioritized public safety, emergency response, and infrastructure improvements across District 2:
+Chair of the Board of Supervisors, Supervisor Jeff Gorell has prioritized public safety, emergency response, and infrastructure improvements across District 2:

 Wildfire Recovery: Led efforts following the Mountain Fire to waive rebuilding fees, freeze insurance cancellations, and open a Community Resource Center.
 Helped raise recovery funds and worked with the Long-Term Recovery Group to support families.
 Advocated for and helped launch a $20,000 state mortgage relief grant for local victims